Changing Your Party

 - Complete a new voter registration form and select the party enrollment of your choice.

-- Submit the form to the Board of Elections either in person, by mail.
+- Submit the form to the Board of Elections either in person, or by mail.

 - The new registration form must be received by the Board of Elections before the February 14 cut-off.
-All party changes received February 15th thru June 30 will be held.
-On June 30 all party enrollment changes that were held from February 15 will be changed.
+All party changes received February 15th through July 5 will be held.
+On July 5 all party enrollment changes that were held from February 15 will be changed.
 All registered voters with a party enrollment change will receive a new card in the mail once the enrollment change is effective.

-Party changes are held February 15th thru June 30th due to Primary Elections being held in June.
+Party changes are held February 15th through July 5th due to Primary Elections being held in June.

 NYS Election Law § 5-304 (PDF) prevents voters from strategically changing parties with the sole intention of adversely affecting outcomes in a party’s primary election.
 This law has been upheld by state and federal courts.

 Enrollment; Change of Enrollment or New Enrollment by Previously Registered Voters

 1. A registered voter may change his enrollment in the manner prescribed by this section.